ASHFAQ-ISSAK/java-assignment/README.md

 System.out.println("\nArray Traversal:");
-// Traversal: To search for a specific value in the array by comparing it to each element in the array until found int searchValue = 400; // Value to find int foundIndex = -1;  // Stores index if found
+// Traversal: To search for a specific value in the array by comparing it to each element in the array until found int searchValue = 400; // Value to find int foundIndex = -1;  // Stores the index of searchValue if found; remains -1 if not found

 for (int i = 0; i < numbers.length; i++) {
     if (numbers[i] == searchValue) {